0riginaln0/football-is-the-worst-sport/docs/devlogs/002 Multiplayer Networking.md

 - [ENet official site](http://enet.bespin.org/)

-Here is a templete for the client-server architecture:
+Here is a template for the client-server architecture in LÖVR:
 ```
 my_project/
 ├── main.lua      (Entry point)